Stamping (metalworking)

-Stamping (also known as pressing) is the process of placing flat sheet metal in either blank or coil form into a stamping press where a tool and die surface forms the metal into a new shape.
+Stamping is the process of placing flat sheet metal, in either blank or coil form, into a stamping press where a tool and die surface forms the metal into a new shape.
 Stamping includes a variety of sheet-metal forming manufacturing processes, such as punching using a machine press or stamping press, blanking, embossing, bending, flanging, and coining.
-This could be a single stage operation where every stroke of the press produces the desired form on the sheet metal part, or could occur through a series of stages.
+This could be a single-stage operation, in which every stroke of the press produces the desired form, or it could occur through a series of stages.

-The process is usually carried out on sheet metal, but can also be used on other materials, such as polystyrene.
-Progressive dies are commonly fed from a coil of steel, coil reel for unwinding of coil to a straightener to level the coil and then into a feeder which advances the material into the press and die at a predetermined feed length.
+The process is usually carried out on sheet metal but can be used on other materials, such as polystyrene.
+Progressive dies are commonly fed from coils of steel, coil reel for unwinding of coil to a straightener (also known as removing the coilset, the tendency for material to keep the bend of the coil) and then into a feeder which advances the material into the press and die at a predetermined feed length.
 Depending on part complexity, the number of stations in the die can be determined.

 Stamping is usually done on cold metal sheet.
-See Forging for hot metal forming operations.
+Forging is a similar process using hot metal forming operations.